What Worked For Obamacare And What Didn't? Lessons From 5 States

 California leads the pack

-In the Golden State, which fully embraced all things Affordable Care Act, competition remained stable with 11 insurers offering coverage and only one —UnitedHealth — dropping out completely.
-And 2017's average premium increases, while about 13 percent, was about half of the national average.
+In the Golden State, which fully embraced all things Affordable Care Act, competition remained stable with 11 insurers offering coverage and only one — UnitedHealth — dropping out completely.
+And 2017's average premium increase, while about 13 percent, was about half of the national average.

 Part of California's success, Weinberg says, is due to its hands-on approach in deciding which insurers may join the market.
-And it got involved in negotiating the price of plans, which helped keep a lid on premiums compared to other states.
+And it got involved in negotiating the price of plans, which helped keep a lid on premiums compared with other states.

 This story is part of a reporting partnership with NPR and Kaiser Health News.